 Finding a place to stay in Italy can be a daunting experience for first time travelers.
 First, let's talk about hotel star ratings.
 First off, let me assure you that there is no uniform code for star ratings across Europe.
 In Italy, the star ratings depend almost entirely upon the number of "amenities."
 A one-star hotel lacks most of them.
 It may have a bath down the hall.
 It may not be accessible from the check-in desk without going outside.
 It won't have a doorman or bellhop.
 Or a restaurant.

 However, that one-star hotel can have a whole bunch more charm than a five-star luxury high rise hotel.
-Charm has as much to do with star ratings in Italy as Chef Boyardee has with real Italian cuisine.
+In Italy, charm has as much to do with star ratings as Chef Boyardee has with real Italian cuisine.

 So how to I find a hotel in Italy?
-Well, there are times when I just hop off a train and find a hotel near the train station if I'm traveling in the off season.
+Well, there are times when I just hop off a train and find a hotel near the train station if I'm traveling on public transportation in the off season.
 If the place seems iffy, I have a look at a room before committing.
 Unless I'm staying a long while, it's usually far more convenient to stay near the train station if I'm coming in by rail.

 On the other hand, when I'm driving or coming in from the airport, I usually reserve a hotel or B&B in advance.
 I look for hotels from sites that have user reviews from people who've actually stayed in the hotels.
-Sites like Venere and Booking don't let just anyone make up fictional stories about the hotel rooms.
+Sites like Booking.com don't let just anyone make up fictional stories about the hotel rooms.
 You can only review if you've actually stayed in one.
 Of course, that leaves you free to lie about it all you want, but I figure if a hundred or so people say nice things about a room, it's probably fine for me.